SP0D/SPOD-Magento-Extension/README.md

 ## Installation

+Register or login on https://login.spod.com/register, click on ‘Connect Integrations’, select Magento and click on Connect.

-Navigate to Magento 2 root directory.
-Run the following commands:
+Open your terminal and navigate to the Magento 2 root directory (if you are using hosting platforms, use SSH to open terminal).
+Run the following commands to set up the SPOD extension:

-`composer require spod/module-sync`
+`composer require spod/module-sync` (you need to install Composer which is dependency manager for php on your machine)

 `bin/magento module:enable Spod_Sync`

 `bin/magento setup:upgrade`

+In your Magento menu you should now see SPOD.
+Click on Status and add the API key that you created earlier on https://app.spod.com/

 ## Configuration